Skip to main content

 • music

-• “The music is a big standout, Ridiculon and the featured artists make absolutely every area and boss fight memorable with their songs, and the lyrics that kick in when you get to your final challenges are earworms all around, personal favorites are Flush, Crazy Days, and Humanicide.”
+• “The music is a big standout, Ridiculon and the featured artists make absolutely every area and boss fight memorable with their songs, and the lyrics that kick in when you get to your final challenges are earworms all around, personal favorites are Flush, Crazy Days, Humanicide, and Dig Your Own Grave (the OST version doesn't do it justice, the actual song is about 20 minutes long).”

-• “The music is annoying and repetitive to the point I have to mute the game entirely.”
+• “The soundtrack is grating and repetitive to the point that I had to mute the game entirely.”

 • humor

-• “Mewgenics, developed and published by Edmund McMillen and Tyler Glaiel, is an expansive turn-based tactical roguelike that merges deep strategy, genetic experimentation, and dark humor into a singularly bizarre yet compelling package.”
+• “Mewgenics, developed and published by Edmund McMillen and Tyler Glaiel, is an expansive turn-based tactical roguelike that merges deep strategy, genetic experimentation, and dark humor into a singularly bizarre yet compelling package.
+The unpredictability fuels both challenge and humor.
+The art style blends grotesque exaggeration with cartoonish charm, giving mutated cats bizarre and often humorous appearances.
+The overall production maintains cohesion, ensuring that the humor and tactical depth coexist without clashing tonally.
+Its combination of mutation-driven customization, procedural depth, and dark humor creates an experience that is equal parts challenging and eccentric.”

 • “There is an interesting strategy game in here, but it's smothered by the most juvenile, confidently unfunny humor I've ever seen.”